iamolivinius/grunt-kango-manifest/README.md

-# grunt-chrome-manifest
+# grunt-kango-manifest

-> get scripts/css file list from manifest to handle, and initialize the grunt configuration appropriately, and automatically. then replaces references to non-optimized scripts into the transformed background scripts. and auto increment build version in manifest.json.
+> get scripts file list from kango_extension.json to handle, and initialize the grunt configuration appropriately, and automatically. then replaces references to non-optimized scripts into the transformed background scripts. and auto increment build version in extension_info.json.

 Watch out, this task is designed for Grunt 0.4 and upwards.